FaXaq/website/public/articles/tuner-pt1.md

 ### How do I want to do it ?

 I have a very crude idea in mind.

-Extract frequencies from the stream and see if there are frequencies with high magnitude.
+Set notes that we want to analyse, for a guitar those are : E2, A2, D3, G3, E4.
+Select the one with the highest magnitude (the one currently playing) and see if we can tell it's in tune.

 _Spoiler: This is not how to do it_